 E' Komo Mai "Welcome"

 This site is dedicated to my Grandmother late Master quilter Aunty Debbie Kakalia.
 My name is Nalani Goard and I am here to continue the legacy of my Grandmother who was and still is well respected and known both locally and internationally.
-With the help of my cousin Lana Solomon, our many supporters and my instructors we hope to perpetuate the art of Hawaiian quilting as instructed by Aunty Debbie Kakalia.
+With the help of our many supporters and my instructors in Japan we hope to perpetuate the art of Hawaiian quilting as instructed by Aunty Debbie Kakalia.

 I may not have a lot to give but, what I have plenty of I am willing to share and that is the "ALOHA SPIRIT" Nalani Goard.

 I'm on Face Book under NALANI GOARD or Nalani's Kapa Kuiki

 This website is owned and privately operated by Nalani Goard.